aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 - ``scheduler_args``: Dict of keyworded args fed to scheduler callable

 - ``grad_accum_steps``: Grad accumulation steps

+- ``log_rank0``: Log at rank 0 (by default it will log at the last PP rank).
+Note that setting this to True will introduce extra communication per step hence causing performance drop

 - ``manual_opt``: Whether to do manual optimization, note that currently NeuronLTModule doesn't support auto optimization so this should always set to True